ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 * Provide the paths to the previously saved model and logs using `config["resume_training"]["save_dir"]` and `config["resume_training"]["log_dir"]`, respectively.

-When resuming, the first (new) iteration requires loading the trained model and the training datasets from all previously completed rounds of an earlier experiment.
+When resuming, the first (new) iteration requires loading the trained model from the previously completed round of an earlier experiment.
 This is necessary to compute the proposal prior distribution for the next (first new) round.
 Note that if `append_simulations` is set to true, simulations from all previous rounds are reused at every round.
-Therefore, when resuming, we need to load the training datasets from all previously completed rounds.
+Therefore, when resuming, it's essential to load the training datasets from all completed rounds.

 An example of the configuration file that enables resuming would look as follows: